Moldova

 On 27 August 1991, as the dissolution of the Soviet Union was underway, the Moldavian SSR declared independence and took the name Moldova.
-But, the strip of Moldovan territory on the east bank of the Dniester has been under the de facto control of the breakaway government of Transnistria since 1990.
+However, the strip of Moldovan territory on the east bank of the Dniester has been under the de facto control of the breakaway government of Transnistria since 1990.
 The constitution of Moldova was adopted in 1994, and the country became a parliamentary republic.
 The president is head of state and the prime minister is head of government.
 Under the presidency of Maia Sandu, elected in 2020 on a pro-Western and anti-corruption ticket, Moldova has pursued membership in the European Union, and was granted candidate status in June 2022.
 Accession talks to the EU began on 13 December 2023.
 Sandu has suggested an end to Moldova's constitutional commitment to military neutrality in favour of a closer alliance with NATO.
 She strongly condemned Russia's invasion of neighbouring Ukraine.

-Moldova is the second poorest country in Europe by GDP per official capita after Ukraine, and much of its GDP is dominated by the service sector.
-It has one of the lowest Human Development Indexes in Europe, ranking 86th in the world (2023).
-Moldova ranks 74th in the world on the Global Innovation Index as of 2025.
-Moldova is a member state of the United Nations, the Council of Europe, the World Trade Organization, the Organization for Security and Cooperation in Europe, the GUAM Organization for Democracy and Economic Development, the Organization of the Black Sea Economic Cooperation, and the Association Trio.
+Moldova is a constitutional republic with a unicameral parliamentary government.
+The economy is emerging and upper middle income, with a high Human Development Index.
+It primarily exports agriculture, apparel, and sports equipment.
+Moldova is a member of multiple international organizations, including the United Nations, World Bank, and World Trade Organization.
+Moldova was granted candidate status in the European Union in June 2022.

 Etymology

 The name Moldova is derived from the Moldova River; the valley of this river served as a political centre at the time of the foundation of the Principality of Moldavia in 1359.
 The origin of the name of the river remains unclear.
 According to a legend recounted by Moldavian chroniclers Dimitrie Cantemir and Grigore Ureche, Prince Dragoș named the river after hunting aurochs: following the chase, the prince's exhausted hound Molda (Seva) drowned in the river.
 The dog's name, given to the river, extended to the principality.

-For a short time in the 1990s, at the founding of the Commonwealth of Independent States, the name of the current Republic of Moldova was also spelled Moldavia.
+For a short time in the 1990s, at the founding of the Commonwealth of Independent States, the name of the Republic of Moldova was also spelled Moldavia.
 After the dissolution of the Soviet Union, the country began to use the Romanian name, Moldova.
 Officially, the name Republic of Moldova is designated by the United Nations.